sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 The following are the requirements for Port Access Control feature:
 1. PAC should be supported on physical interfaces only.
 2. The interfaces should not be part of a port-channel / LAG.
-3. PAC shall not be supported on Out-of-band port.
+3. PAC shall not be supported on Out-of-band ports.
 4. PAC enforces access control for clients on switch ports using the following authentication mechanisms:
    - 802.1x
    - MAB (MAC-based authentication bypass).